Have a question?

 “There’s no free lunch here,” he says.

-Thank you to Deborah of Alexandria, VA for the question.
+Thank you to Deborah of Alexandria, Virginia, for the question.
 You can submit your own question to Ask MIT Climate here.